Iran University of Medical Sciences • Journals

 Research ethics & integrity

-Sets out expectations for ethical conduct in studies involving humans, animals or sensitive data, and outlines how potential breaches of research integrity are assessed.
+Sets expectations for ethical conduct in studies involving humans, animals or sensitive data, and how potential integrity breaches are assessed.

 Human & animal ethics